bahmutov/daily-logs/2019/09-September-2019.md

 - https://github.com/cypress-io/circleci-orb/pull/165 (a few command names) @feature
 - https://github.com/cypress-io/circleci-orb/pull/160 (link to the orb repo in the description) @feature
 - custom cache key for install job, released as v1.9.0 https://github.com/cypress-io/circleci-orb/releases/tag/v1.9.0 @feature
-- Slido meeting about the upcoming workshop @presentation
+- Slido meeting about the upcoming workshop @slides
   - all the little details about the content and organization
 - example using `.as` to save variables in test context and avoid pyramid of callbacks (answered Gitter question) @example
-- replied to email from conference organizers from AngularMIX & anglebrackets @presentation
+- replied to email from conference organizers from AngularMIX & anglebrackets @slides
 - read through the **redacted** to understand what is going on @feature
 - answered https://github.com/cypress-io/cypress/issues/5080 @support
 - example using `jsconfig.json` to get intelligent code completion in a regular JS project https://github.com/cypress-io/cypress-documentation/pull/2054 @example